-Extended Opportunity Programs and Services (E.O.P.&S.)
+Extended Opportunity Programs and Services (E.O.P.&S.):

 E.O.P.&S. is a state-funded program that provides financial assistance and educational support services to eligible financially and educationally disadvantaged, non-traditional students.
 E.O.P.&S. includes intensive supportive services which enhance the potential for student retention, successful completion of academic and vocational programs, and transfer to other educational institutions.
 Some of the services offered include career planning, academic and transfer counseling, tutoring, peer support, and advising.
 For further qualification information, please call (530) 661-5728.
-The EOP&S Office is located in Building 700, Room 743.

-Financial Aid
+Financial Aid:

-The Yuba Community College District has a financial aid program that includes scholarships, grants, and other aid, designed to help students who need financial assistance to further their educational goals.
-If you need help in bridging the gap between your own resources and the cost of attending college, stop by the Financial Aid Office in Building 700, Room 711 or 712.
+WCC has a financial aid program that includes scholarships, grants, and other aid, designed to help students who need financial assistance to further their educational goals.
+If you need help in bridging the gap between your own resources and the cost of attending college, stop by the Financial Aid Office in temporarily located in Building 100.
 Fill out a student aid application and talk with a staff person, or call (530) 661-5725.

 It is not too late to apply for a PELL grant for the school year.
 Students need to complete a Free Application for Federal Student Aid (FAFSA) which is available in the Financial Aid Office.
 Four weeks after mailing the FAFSA form to the processing center, students will receive a Student Aid Report (SAR).
 This report should be brought to the Financial Aid Office as soon as it is received.
 The Financial Aid staff will help you through the rest of the awarding process.
 Applications should be completed as soon as possible.
-FAFSA may be filed on line at www. fafsa.ed.gov.
+FAFSA may be filed on line at www.fafsa.ed.gov.